 Cast iron skillets and cookware, in general, have a property that allows them to retain heat for long periods of time.
 It’s also a relatively cheap way to cook food, as the materials and processes needed to produce a cast-iron skillet aren’t that expensive.
 This makes it a good cooking method for those who want to enjoy some steak at home without relying on fancy grills or slow cookers.

-Today, we’ll be taking a look at how to cook using the cast-iron skillet.
+Today, we’ll be taking a look at how to using the cast-iron skillet.
 But we aren’t using just any beef steak – we’ll be using steak tips.
-Steak tips are a variant of steak cuts.
-Contrary to their name, steak tips are not tips of steaks.
-In fact, they aren’t even close – they’re just thin slices of meat.
-This means that steak tips can be made from any cut, be it tenderloin, skirt steak, or top loin.
+Contrary to their name, steak tips are not tips of steaks, nor are they one single kind of steak.
+Steak tips are simply “chunks” of steak, and can be made from any cut, be it tenderloin, skirt steak, or top loin.

 So get your cast-iron skillets ready and your steak tips prepared because we’re giving you a step-by-step tutorial on how to cook these delicious steak cuts on one of the most common (and most affordable) cookware items on the planet.